rishuriya/AeroLead/README.md

 ## 🎯 What It Does

-AeroLead is a unified marketing automation platform that solves three critical business needs:
+ScaleScribe is a unified marketing automation platform that solves three critical business needs:

 ### 1. **Automated Phone Calling (Autodialer)**
 Make bulk automated phone calls with custom voice messages.
 Upload CSV files with hundreds of phone numbers and send personalized messages to all contacts simultaneously.
 Perfect for: